Skip to main

 Proof of the power of partnership is evident in the physical transformation of our campus: new residence halls, dining facilities, academic and student life spaces, and modern research laboratories — as well as our Smart Campus Initiative — were made possible through partnership.

-For an Enterprise Services Partnership, we will soon issue a Request for Proposals (RFP) for potential partners to submit proposals.
+For an Enterprise Services Partnership, we have issued a Request for Proposals (RFP) for potential partners to submit proposals.
 Many of the details will be determined during this process.

 Has a decision been made to partner with an external company?